cmvandrevala/more-than-equations/content/Computer Science/In-Class Activities/password-validator.md

 ---
 title: Password Validator
-tags: [c++, csc-121, conditionals, functions, ping-pong-programming]
+tags: [c-plus-plus, csc-121, conditionals, functions, ping-pong-programming]
 description: This activity will give you some practice working with conditionals.
 ---